lorenzob123/HMLF/docs/index.rst

 HMLF Docs - Hybrid Machine Learning Framework
 ========================================================================

-`Hybrid Machine Learning Framework (HMLF) <https://github.tik.uni-stuttgart.de/IFF/HMLF>`_ is a library focuse on parameterized action spaces, with state of the art implementation of all major algorithms in the literature.
+`Hybrid Machine Learning Framework (HMLF) <https://github.tik.uni-stuttgart.de/IFF/HMLF>`_ is a library focused on parametrized action spaces with state of the art implementation of all major algorithms in the literature.

 Github repository: https://github.tik.uni-stuttgart.de/IFF/HMLF